Omnichannel vs Multichannel Retailing: Which Is Right for You?

 Email Marketing

 Email marketing should be a key part of any online marketing program.
-Top ecommerce platforms let you deliver the omnichannel experience by integrating your sales data with top email systems or even built-in mobile-friendly email marketing like you get with Square POS.
+Top ecommerce platforms let you deliver the omnichannel experience by integrating your sales data with top email systems or even built-in mobile-friendly email marketing.

 Connecting your email list to buyer history lets you target emails to customers who have previously purchased certain products or similar items.
 Using purchase history to target marketing efforts is omnichannel thinking in action and leads to far more sales conversions than a one-size-fits-all approach.